praxis/praxis/reference/resource-definitions.md

 {% endhighlight %}

 A MediaType in Praxis is often more than just an Internet media-type string.
-It commonly refers to structure or schema with which resource will be displayed.
-This structure is also often associated with an Internet media-type string (i.e., the string is the `name` for the structure schema).
+It commonly refers to the structure or schema with which a given resource type will be displayed.
+This structure is also often associated with an Internet media-type string (i.e. the string is the `name` for the structure schema).

 The value you pass to the media_type method must be a: